jacobnisnevich/resume/resume.md

 ### <span>Staff Software Engineer,  Qualtrics</span> <span>May 2023 -- Present</span>
 **Seattle, WA**

- - Led and architected the development of the first wave of EX AI/LLM-powered applications, including employee feedback summarization and personalized manager action recommendations.
+ - Led and architected the development of the first wave of EX (Employee Experience) AI/LLM-powered applications, including employee feedback summarization and personalized manager action recommendations.
  - Worked closely with ML platform team at Qualtrics to scale out AI features to handle organizations of up to 5,000 concurrent users, using a mixture of 3rd party and fine-tuned LLMs.

 ### <span>Senior Software Engineer,  Qualtrics</span> <span>May 2021 -- May 2023</span>